todthomson/intro-to-linux-dotnetcore-docker/Step1.md

 ## Configuring your new VM

-Now you have a new __powered off__ VM we want to update the configuration using some more optimal defaults prior to installing Linux.
+Now you have a new __powered off__ VM we want to update the configuration using some more-optimal defaults prior to installing Linux.
 Click __settings__ to configure your new VM.

 ![9-powered-off](Step1/9-powered-off.png)